Motherly's commitment to diversity, inclusion + belonging

-- June '21: We continue to build out our Motherly Collective onboarding writers from all walks of life, lifestyles and experiences.
+- June ‘21: We continue to build out our Motherly Collective onboarding writers from all walks of life, lifestyles and experiences.
 This year we are focused on elevating voices and experiences related to health and wellbeing, expanding the diversity and breadth of our content and contributors.
-Recent content highlights from our Motherly Collective include:

-- January '21: In 2020 we leaned into diversity on our Shop and worked to achieve 10% of the products we sell in our shop to be from minority-owned businesses by the end of 2021.
+- January ‘21: In 2020 we leaned into diversity in our Shop and worked to achieve 10% of the products we sell in our shop to be from minority-owned businesses by the end of 2021.